Skip to main content

 Thyroid Hormone Therapy

-If your thyroid has been removed (thyroidectomy), your body can no longer make the thyroid hormone it needs.
-You will need to take thyroid hormone (levothyroxine) pills to replace the natural hormone and help maintain normal metabolism and possibly lower your risk of the cancer coming back.
+If your thyroid has been removed (during a thyroidectomy), your body can no longer make the thyroid hormone it needs.
+You will need to take thyroid hormone (levothyroxine) pills to replace the natural hormone.
+This can help maintain your normal metabolism and possibly lower your risk of the cancer coming back.

 Doctors have learned that by giving higher than normal doses of thyroid hormone, TSH levels can be kept very low.
-This may slow the growth of any remaining cancer cells and lower the chance of some thyroid cancers (especially high-risk cancers) coming back.
+(This is known as thyroid hormone suppression therapy.)
+This may slow the growth of any remaining thyroid cancer cells and lower the chance of some thyroid cancers (especially high-risk cancers) coming back.

 The American Cancer Society medical and editorial content team